NixOS/rfcs/rfcs/0000-nix-store-layer.md

 - Hard-wired module system

 So focusing on the lowest layer first, we get the most "bang for buck" in terms of managing extremely different sorts of work separately.

-### A disclaimer

-To be clear, none of this is to say we should abandon the idea of Nix as a whole.
-There can still be governance of Nix as a whole, that teams and people focused on "infra" or "flakes" would ultimately need to report to.
-The goal is not to overreact, but strike a balance between:

-1. Making sure Nix as a whole continues to make sense
-2. Make sure layers make sense in isolation not just in the context of the way they are currently used.

 ## Marketplace of Ideas